The Gaussian free-field as a stream function: asymptotics of effective diffusivity in infra-red cut-off

 \section{Proof of Theorem \ref{t:laplace}}

 We first state the following representation lemma, which allows us to express $\mathbb{E}|X_t|^2$ as the energy of the solution of a parabolic equation.
 We believe this observation is already present in literature, but we are unable to find it.
-Therefore we \begin{lemma} Let $X_t$ satisfy the SDE \eqref{e:sde}, and $v=v(t,x)$ be the stationary solution of the parabolic equation
+Therefore we present both the statement and proof for the reader's convenience. \begin{lemma} Let $X_t$ satisfy the SDE \eqref{e:sde}, and $v=v(t,x)$ be the stationary solution of the parabolic equation

 then for any unit vector $\xi$,

 \end{lemma}